vmware-archive/declarative-cluster-management/README.md

 with hard combinatorial optimization problems: load balancing, placement, scheduling, and configuration.
 Implementing application-specific algorithms to solve these problems is notoriously hard to do, making it challenging to evolve the system over time and add new features.
-DCM is tool to overcome this challenge.
+DCM is a tool to overcome this challenge.
 It enables programmers to build schedulers and cluster managers using a high-level declarative language (SQL).

 With DCM, building a scheduler involves representing cluster state in an SQL database, and writing constraints